RTÉ Sport: Radio

 Sports news bulletins are broadcast hourly on RTÉ 2fm under the title RTÉ Sport on 2fm.
-RTÉ Sport also broadcasts an hour long sports programme Game On from 7pm Monday – Friday on 2fm.
+RTÉ Sport also broadcasts an hour-long sports programme Game On from 7pm Monday – Friday on 2fm.

-Controversies
+Awards

+RTÉ Sports, in conjunction with the Irish Sports Council, presents a number of awards annually - including in team of the year, manager of the year and sportsperson of the year categories.

-When the 2012 RTÉ Sports Person of the Year award was being given to boxer Katie Taylor viewers were instead shown an advertisement for the cosmetics and beauty company L'Oréal, causing uproar.
-Group head of sport Ryle Nugent commented: "RTÉ sports awards offers sincere apologies for the technical issue at the end of tonight's programme.
-We're investigating how it happened."
+At the 2012 event, when the RTÉ Sports Person of the Year award was being given to boxer Katie Taylor, viewers of the broadcast were instead shown an advertisement for the cosmetics and beauty company L'Oréal.
+This caused "uproar", with group head of sport at RTÉ, Ryle Nugent, apologising and stating that: "RTÉ sports awards offers sincere apologies for the technical issue at the end of tonight's programme.
+We're investigating how it happened".